Peter Klepec: In phraseology

-The comparative phrase "as strong as Petər Klepəc" saw literary use as early as 1877, but with at least one exception it remained a largely local phrase until after the publication of Cankar's retelling in 1917, which is still read in some schools today.
-After the popularisation of Klepəc tales beyond traditional limits, this phrase continued to be used, in addition to its expansion to new domains of phraseology.
+The comparative phrase "as strong as Peter Klepec" saw literary use as early as 1877, but with at least one exception it remained a largely local phrase until after the publication of Cankar's retelling in 1917, which is still read in some schools today.
+After the popularisation of Klepec tales beyond traditional limits, this phrase continued to be used, in addition to its expansion to new domains of phraseology.

+In popular culture

+There have been a number of films about Peter Klepec, in addition to fictionalised accounts in other media.
+In Gerovo, the local motor club, AKK Petar Klepac, is named after him.
+In Cerkno, the local preschool, Vrtec Peter Klepec, is named after him.